Ancient Greek temple: Beginnings

 The youngest of the three Classical Greek orders, the Corinthian order came to be used for the external design of Greek temples quite late.
-After it had proved its adequacy, e.g. on a mausoleum of at modern-day Belevi (near Ephesos), it appears to have found increasing popularity in the last half of the 3rd century BCE.
+After it had proved its adequacy, e.g. on a mausoleum of at modern-day Belevi (near Ephesos), it appears to have found increasing popularity in the last half of the 3rd century.
 Early examples probably include the Serapeum of Alexandria and a temple at Hermopolis Magna, both erected by Ptolemaios III.
 A small temple of Athena Limnastis at Messene, definitely Corinthian, is only attested through drawings by early travellers and very scarce fragments.
-It probably dates to the late 3rd century BCE.
+It probably dates to the late 3rd century.

 Examples

 Hellenistic Temple of Olympian Zeus, Athens

-The first dateable and well-preserved presence of the Corinthian temple is the Hellenistic rebuilding of the Olympieion of Athens, planned and started between 175 and 146 BCE.
+The first dateable and well-preserved presence of the Corinthian temple is the Hellenistic rebuilding of the Olympieion of Athens, planned and started between 175 and 146 BC.
 This mighty dipteros with its 110 × 44 m substructure and 8 × 20 columns was to be one of the largest Corinthian temples ever.
 Donated by Antiochus IV Epiphanes, it combined all elements of the Asian/Ionic order with the Corinthian capital.
 Its Asian elements and its conception as a dipteros made the temple an exception in Athens.